daksh17/learning-git/README.md

 # learning-git

-this repo is use to learning  for WOLT
+this repo is use to learning  for WOLT.I am Daksh here